causaliq/causaliq-pipeline/README.md

 Coordinates with:
 - **causaliq-discovery**: Core algorithms (integrated as package plugins)
-- **causaliq-llm**: LLM integration via action-based architecture
+- **causaliq-knowledge**: Provides knowledge, including from LLMs, via action-based architecture
 - **causaliq-analysis**: Statistical analysis actions and post-processing
-- **causaliq-experiments**: Configuration and result storage with CI workflow metadata
+- **causaliq-papers**: Configuration and result storage for to enable reproducibility of CausalIQ papers

 ## Research Context